Key Quote

 ILLEGITIMACY

 Don John is Don Pedro's illegitimate brother — a 'bastard' in Elizabethan terms.
-Illegitimate children had no legal inheritance rights and occupied a liminal (in-between, marginal) social position.
+Illegitimate children had no legal inheritance rights and occupied a liminalliminal — Occupying a position on a boundary or threshold; in-between social position.
 His resentment is partly a product of this structural exclusion — Shakespeare suggests that villainy can be manufactured by social injustice as much as by inherent evil.

 DECEPTION AS IDENTITY